 It is important to know your own body and how it feels.
 Take time to have a massage when you need it and stretch regularly to loosen any tension.
 Hold your head high when walking.
 Being confident and how you feel, deeply reflects your body language and posture.

-An osteopath or Chiropractor can help with any posture issues.
+An osteopath or chiropractor can help with any posture issues.
+There is also modern technology that can help you stand up straight using your phone.

 Listen to your body and remember that the effects of sitting cannot be reversed.
 The small things that you can do today can help you immensely tomorrow.
 After all old age is hard enough, without any additional hunches, if you get what I mean.